 Because the Stewart platform is a closed-loop machine, you must simulate its inverse dynamics in the Kinematics mode.

-You can find operating points in the Trimming mode with the Simulink trim command.
+You can find operating points in the Trimming mode

 In both the inverse dynamics and trimming cases, the Simulink states associated with the SimMechanics joint primitives are not the DoFs, but the (invisible) joint-cutting constraints that reduce the tree states to independent states.
 The state values measure how well the constraints are satisfied.
 A zero value means a constraint is satisfied perfectly.